 Geoff qualified as a Registered Comprehensive Nurse in 1996, and has worked in a variety of roles including Adult and Paediatric Neurosciences, Paediatric Intensive Care, Post Anaesthetic Care, Resuscitation Training and as a Nurse Educator.

-Geoff is currently employed as a Clinical Charge Nurse in the Adult Emergency Department at Auckland City Hospital.
+Geoff is currently employed as a Clinical Charge Nurse in an Adult Emergency Department.

 He has had extensive experience in simulation based training and is a New Zealand Resuscitation Council CORE Advanced instructor, as well as an American Heart Association BLS, ACLS and PALS Instructor.
 He has a passion for coaching, and supporting people through resuscitation and in the teaching of human factors.

-When not actively involved in resuscitation at Auckland City Hospital, Geoff is a co-owner of Emcare Services Ltd and a volunteer Paramedic for St John.
+When not actively involved in resuscitation at the hospital he works at, Geoff is co-owner of Emcare Services Ltd and a volunteer Paramedic.

 Yvette qualified as a registered comprehensive nurse in 1995 and has worked in a variety of services before embarking on a career in Neuroscience.
 Since 2001 Yvette has been a Clinical Nurse Specialist and co-ordinator of the Stroke Service at Auckland City Hospital.
 This role included collaborating with service providers at local, regional and national levels to influence the processes of care and ensure effective use of precious healthcare resources, ultimately improving the journey of stroke sufferers and their families.